What Is the Process to Buy a Registered Trademark in India?

 Step 7: Acknowledge the Change in Trademark Registry

-Once the Registrar verifies and approves your application, they will update the ownership records in the official Trademark Registry.
+As soon as the Registrar authenticates and accepts your petition, he/she will then proceed to modify the records of ownership in the Trademark Registry that is recognized as official.
 You will receive a confirmation or Trademark Journal Entry.

 This officially marks the completion of the trademark transfer.
 The buyer can now use the trademark legally in India for commercial use.